rasmuserik/AppEdit/README.md

 This is a code editor, where the edited code is executed live in a web worker.
 It is intended for teaching, and quickly making small HTML5/App prototypes.

+# Literate source code

+Below is the actual source code for the application.

-# App state / initialisation
+## App state / initialisation

     var state = self.appeditState;
     if(!state) {